Ä¢¹½ÊÓÆµ

 Ohatchee real estate is some of the most expensive in Alabama, although Ohatchee house values don't compare to the most expensive real estate in the U.S.

-Ohatchee is a blue-collar town, with 40.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ohatchee is generally considered to be a blue-collar town.
+40.85% of the Ohatchee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ohatchee is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Ohatchee who work in office and administrative support (12.72%), sales jobs (7.81%), and art, media, and design (7.14%).

 Of important note, Ohatchee is also a town of artists.
 Ohatchee has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ohatchee’s character.